Gulu University

 Gulu University (GU) is a university in Uganda.
 It is one of the nine public universities in the country, as of September 2016.

 Location

 As of October 2016, GU has three campuses.

-(a) The main campus is approximately 5 km, by road, north-east of the central business district of Gulu, the largest city in the Uganda's Northern Region.
+(a) The main campus is approximately 5 km, by road, north-east of the central business district of Gulu, the largest city in Uganda's Northern Region.
 This is approximately 333 km, by road, north of Kampala, Uganda's capital and largest city.

-(b) The second campus is in the town of Kitgum, approximately 104 km, by road, north-east of Gulu, close to the international border with South Sudan.
+(b) The second campus is in Kitgum town, approximately 104 km, by road, north-east of Gulu, close to the international border with South Sudan.
 That campus became operational in 2011.

 (c) Upon the request of the Kingdom of Bunyoro, the university established a campus in the city of Hoima, offering agriculture, environment, computer science, information technology, business studies, accounting and education.

 History

 GU was established by Act 7 of 2001 of the Parliament of Uganda.
 That Act was subsequently amended by Act 3 of 2006.
 The university admitted its first students and commenced teaching activities in September 2002.